What is Benchmarking? Definition, Examples, and Advantages

 #5 Develop an action plan and implement improvements

-Now we come to the phase where you need to develop an action plan 🖋️ and implement the improvements.
-You’ll need to :
+Now we come to the phase where you have to develop an action plan 🖋️ and implement the improvements.
+You’ll need to:

 • Prioritize actions: Look for key areas 🔑 where improvements are needed.
 Prioritize these areas according to their potential impact on your overall performance and on achieving your goals.